-Now, don’t expect anything fancy on this amp: no preset feature, no compressor/limiter and no backlit knobs… BUT if you like your sound pure and raw, the Ampeg Heirtage HSVT-CL is pretty much as good as it gets in terms of heads.
+Now, don’t expect anything fancy on this amp: no preset feature, no compressor/limiter and no backlit knobs… BUT if you like your sound pure and raw, the Ampeg Heirtage HSVT-CL is pretty much as good as it gets.

 So if you only swear by tube amps and can afford it, this is probably the best amp money can buy.
 Check it out:

 I couldn’t make a list of the best bass amps without including the Vox amPlug 2…